astatiner/Octiax/README.md

 # Octiax
 Octiax password manager

 This project is certainly not completed.
+I will update Octiax feasibly and periodically.
+Some features I have in mind are adding a UI to seeYourPasswords.java and combining it with Main.java as a method and adding salts to the hashed site names for additional security.

-I look forward to adding a graphical see your passwords feature in Main.java One external library was used: https://mvnrepository.com/artifact/commons-codec/commons-codec/
+One external library was used: https://mvnrepository.com/artifact/commons-codec/commons-codec/